walkermatt/aileenh.github.io/viewing-mastermap.md

 Click on the elephant icon (Add PostGIS layer) in the left hand tool bar.

-Create a new connection with the following parameters.
+Create a new connection with the following parameters (the password is `pgis`).

 ![alt text](http://aileenh.github.io/images/image21.JPG "create postgis connection")